 Common sense and a innate tendency to trust no one, are the best ways to stay safe on the road!
-We also read up on places we are visiting.
-The various travel websites like Tripadvisor are a good starting point (although the can sometimes tend toward the scaremongering).
-The one I most rely on is https://www.gov.uk/foreign-travel-advice.
+The various travel websites like Tripadvisor are a good starting point.
+But the source I rely on most is https://www.gov.uk/foreign-travel-advice.

 We take a couple of combination padlocks to secure our bags.
 These double up as cable locks so we can lock our bags to a bed in a room, or a seat on buses etc.

 Small cable ties are useful for the rare occasions we do have to put our bags into the hold of a bus or plane and are used in addition to padlocks.

 Copies of all our important documents and contact details are scanned and emailed to ourselves in draft form.

 I keep copies of our passports in my wallet and use these to check in to accommodation rather than hand over our actual passports.